course-dprep/investigating_imdb_ratings/README.md

 ```
 ## Dataset list and variable structure of final dataset

+In our research, we have used the following data sets:
 1. title_basics.tsv
 2. title_ratings.tsv
 3. name_basics.tsv
 4. starPower.csv

+Prior to data cleaning, we have extensively explored the data sets.
+If you wish to learn more about the data sets, their variable structure, and summary statistics, please find the file here and knit the .Rmd to HTML format: src/data-preparation/r_markdown_data_acquisition.Rmd.

 Listed below are all 17 variables after cleaning the datasets and running analyses